 Information Of Sekinchan

 Sekinchan is a well-known fishing and paddy farming village in Selangor.
-The fishing village is located to the west by the sea while its paddy fields sprawl along Federal Route 5, turning inland for about 6 kilometres and southbound till Kampung Sungai Sireh in Tanjung Karang, northbound till Bagan Terap in Sungai Besar, covering a total area of 180 square kilometres.
+The fishing village is located west by the sea while its paddy fields sprawl along Federal Route 5, turning inland for about 6 kilometres and southbound till Kampung Sungai Sireh in Tanjung Karang, northbound till Bagan Terap in Sungai Besar, covering a total area of 180 square kilometres.
 Paddy needs abundant water to grow.
-The paddy fields and the irrigation canals between them are actually man-made wetlands that, if properly managed, can support a range of plant and animal life to flourish.
+The paddy fields and the irrigation canals between them are man-made wetlands that, if properly managed, can support a range of plant and animal life to flourish.

 The rice in Sekinchan is harvested twice a year – the middle of the year (around May and June) and the end of the year (around November and December).
-Sowing is done in between March and April as well as August and September.
+Sowing is done between March and April as well as August and September.
 The paddy field is a vast expanse of green during sowing months and turns into a golden sea during the harvest period.